 What Are the Conditions For Choosing Integrity Over Social Pressure at Christmas?

 For me, at the moment, it’s not being around people when they’re doing things I’ve quit doing.
 This year I’m going to a Buddhist retreat centre for Christmas and we’re not having Christmas at all.
 There will be mindfulness, meditation, communal cooking and eating, talks on inspirational texts, and sharing our creative gifts with one another.
 I’m looking forward to seeing what it will be like!

 Okay, so that works for me, but what about you?
 Perhaps you feel obligated to spend shed-loads of money on presents, but you don’t really want to.
 I know that doing what you’ve always done can feel like it’s the only option but it’s not.
 I wonder how you might start to create the conditions for change?
-You might like to try a coaching session to work that out (contact me for a FREE half hour session).
-My coaching is trauma informed and we can use creative materials if that suits you or plain old talking if you prefer.
-We can do this face or face or over the phone or Skype.
+You might like to try a coaching session to work that out (contact me for a FREE 20 minute discovery call).
 You will walk away with clarity and a step you can take.
 Maybe you don’t do Christmas but have other pressures that you’d like to explore and find ways of dismantling?
 Whatever you choose for yourself this Christmas, I wish you a wonderful time!